 TAKE POSITIVE ACTION

 While some reports indicate it might take less water to produce a pound of pork or chicken compared to industrial beef, it is important to remember that WFN data clearly shows that “animal farming puts the lowest pressure on freshwater systems when dominantly based on crop residues, waste and roughages.”
 In other words, when it comes to water use, grassfed and pasture-based systems are still the best choice.
 But there are also wider considerations.
-For example, we know industrial poultry and pork systems create huge quantities of toxic waste that not only present a significant pollution threat to water courses, but results in vast greenhouse gas emissions.
+For example, we know industrial poultry and pork systems create huge quantities of toxic waste that not only present a significant pollution threat to water sources, but results in vast greenhouse gas emissions.
 Just like feedlot beef cattle, industrial pigs and chickens are wholly reliant on a high-grain diet—and that grain needs a lot of water to grow, frequently abstracted from river, wells and other water sources.
 And we know all industrial livestock systems raise big questions about animal welfare and human health (think antibiotic abuse).